Key Elder Law Dollar Amounts – Medicaid / Assisted Living Benefits / Medicare / SS Benefits

 Medicare Part A covers inpatient hospitals, skilled nursing facilities, hospice, inpatient rehabilitation, and some home health care services.
 About 99 percent of Medicare beneficiaries do not have a Part A premium since they have at least 40 quarters of Medicare-covered employment.

-The inpatient hospital deductible, which you’ll pay before Medicare starts covering costs, will be $1,632 in 2024, up from $1,600 in 2023.
+The Medicare Part A inpatient hospital deductible that beneficiaries pay if admitted to the hospital will be $1,676 in 2025, an increase of $44 from $1,632 in 2024.
 (Note that certain Medigap plans do cover your Part A deductible.)
 You’ll pay the Part A deductible for each inpatient hospital or skilled nursing facility (SNF) benefit period — a new benefit period starts if you haven’t received inpatient hospital care or SNF care for 60 days in a row.

 No premium – for most beneficiaries who paid into Medicare through payroll taxes.